github/training-kit/downloads/github-git-cheat-sheet.md

 ```$ git init```

-After using the init command, the local repository must be linked to the GitHub repository created on our account using the following command:
+After using the `git init` command, link the local repository to an empty GitHub repository using the following command:

 ```$ git remote add origin [url]```